 California Proposition 65

-California Proposition 65 applies to most consumer products.
-This regulation sets up substance restrictions and warning label requirements for manufacturers, importers, or sellers placing their products in California in order to protect the people of California from harm caused by exposure to certain types of chemical substances.
+California Proposition 65 sets substance restrictions and warning label requirements for importers, manufacturers, or sellers placing their products in California.

 Product Scope

-California Proposition 65 applies to most consumer products, including the following products, which might be PFAS-treated:
+California Proposition 65 applies to consumer products, including the following products, which might contain PFAS:

 - Leathery products